-Dr. Kate Bezanson, BA (Trent), MA (York), PhD (York), LLM (Osgoode Hall Law School) is Faculty Research Fellow at the Institute for Gender and the Economy (GATE).
+Dr. Kate Bezanson, BA (Trent), MA (York), PhD (York), LLM (Osgoode Hall Law School) is currently serving as special advisor on gender, rights, and social, economic and legal issues to the Office of the Prime Minister.
+She is currently on leave from her position as a Faculty Research Fellow at the Institute for Gender and the Economy (GATE).
 She specializes and advises in the areas of social and family policy, gender, social reproduction/care, constitutional law, political economy, and federalism.
 She is Associate Dean (Faculty of Social Sciences), Associate Professor (Sociology), and faculty affiliate with the MA in Critical Sociology and the MA in Social Justice and Equity Studies programmes (Brock University).
 Dr. Bezanson serves as a Brock University Senator, is the Chair of the Brock Senate Student Appeals Board, serves on the editorial board of the Canadian Review of Sociology and is past section editor of the Canadian Review of Social Policy.

 She is co-investigator on a 7-year, $2.5 million SSHRC partnership grant investigating the best policy mix for Canadian families.
 Her policy research interests relate to gender, social reproduction/care, federalism, social policy architecture, taxation, leaves to care, childcare and gender-based violence.
 Her legal research interests centre on public law, particularly in relation to policy, federalism and Charter equality issues.
 Dr. Bezanson also has training in dispute resolution and is past president of both a not for profit childcare centre and a second stage women’s and children housing centre.